mcx/joplin-plugin-note-overview/README.md

 Several of these blocks can be included in one note, also between text.

-The note content is updated every x minutes (depending on your setting) or manualy by `Tools > Create Note overview`.
+The note content is updated every x minutes (depending on your setting) or manualy by `Tools > Update Note overview`.

 ### Limitations